WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-23_Legacy_Software.md

 Integrating legacy devices (or bringing in legacy devices) into a Quality Management System (QMS) has become essential in the dynamic field of medical devices.
 Regulatory standards are not static.
 They evolve to keep pace with technological advancements, ensuring healthcare safety and efficacy.

 One critical standard is the IEC 62304, a widely accepted guideline that defines life cycle requirements for developing medical software and software within medical devices.
 This blog post aims to share thoughts about using Section 4 of the IEC 62304 standard to integrate legacy medical devices into Quality Management Systems (QMS).
-Please note, clause 4 is applicable from a devices were not establishec in accordance with any version of IEC 62304, to the devices existing prior to 2015 revision and bring them on board.
+Please note clause 4 is applicable from devices that were not established by any version of IEC 62304 to the devices existing before the 2015 revision and bring them on board.

 Clause 4 includes the following steps